 Two miles of hiking trails wind through the more than 100 acres of woodlands within the park.
 The park visitor center has a great movie detailing the life of Saint-Gauden along with information on the sculptures and works of art that can be seen on site.

-List of National Parks in New Hampshire
+List of New Hampshire's National Parks

 The 2 National Parks in New Hampshire receive over 36K visitors a year producing over $2.6 million in economic benefits.

-New Hampshire National Parks include 1 National Heritage Area, 1 Wild and Scenic River managed by the park service, 2 National Trails managed by the park service and 791 National Register of Historic Places Listings.
+New Hampshire National Parks include 1 National Heritage Area, 1 Wild and Scenic River managed by the park service, 2 National Trails managed by the park service, and 791 National Register of Historic Places Listings.

 There are 23 National Historic Landmarks in New Hampshire National Parks along with 11 National Natural Landmarks.
 285 places have been recorded by the Heritage Documentation Programs.
 There are over 56K objects in the New Hampshire National Park Museum Collections.
 There are also 19 archaeological sites in the National Parks in New Hampshire.